geneas/lua/README.md

 Define a colour and return its symbol as a lua string.
 The symbol may be specified in which case it must not already be defined, or if so, the colour must match the current definition.

-Colours may be specified as a string in the usual format '#rrggbb", or as a table containing RGB or HSV data.
+Colours may be specified as a string in the usual format '#rrggbb' or '#rgb', or as a table containing RGB or HSV data.

 An RGB colour table must contain members _r, g, and b_ and optionally _range_.
 If no range is given then the components are assumed to be in the range 0..1, otherwise 0..range.